alvarolorentedev/kanekotic-page/blog/2022-09-09-event-storming-to-define-service-boundaries.md

 ---
 date: 2022-09-09T09:28:48+02:00
 draft: false
-title: Event Storming to define Service Boundaries & Capabilities
+title: Event Storming to split Monolith into Microservices
 description: how can we define what is the scope of a service, event storming is here to help us
 authors: